WFISD Head Start - Early Childhood Centers

-Farris is the largest center, serving 220 students in 2015.
+Farris is the largest center, currently serving 213 students during the 2018-2019 school-year.
 This center has the smallest percentage of English Language Learners at nearly 8 percent.

-Rosewood is the second largest center, serving 102 students in 2015.
+Rosewood is the second largest center, currently serving 80 students.
 This campus has twice as many English Language Learners, at 16 percent, as Farris.

-Northwest is the smallest Head Start campus with 51 students enrolled in 2015.
+Northwest is the smallest Head Start campus with 51 students enrolled during the 2018-2019 school year.
 It has the highest percentage – 26 percent – of English Language Learners.

 Where do 4-year-olds attend Head Start?

-When a child turns 4, he will attend a pre-K class at one of five WFISD elementary campuses.
-Currently, two pre-K classes are underway at Brook Village and one pre-K class operates at Cunningham Elementary.
+When a child turns 4, he/she will attend a Head Start 4-year-old class at one of four WFISD campuses.
+Currently, Farris Early Childhood Center, Brook Village Early Childhood Center and Cunningham Elementary have 4-year-old Head Start classrooms underway.

 How many children attend Head Start in Wichita Falls?

-WFISD serves 400 students in its Head Start program.
+WFISD serves approximately 400 students in its Head Start program.